Lift Vault

 4. You can customize which exercises you do for the push, pull, and leg days.

-5. You can customize the intensity for each rep range (if you’d like – but you shouldn’t need to).
+5. You can customize the intensity for each rep range if you want to, though you generally won’t need to.

 Related Posts